flexfinRTP/accrueannuity/README.md

 # Accrue Annuity Web App

 ### Overview
-This app is a proof of concept fixed-income product using js React & Redux.
+This app is a proof of concept fixed-income product using js React, Redux & PostgresSQL.
 The MVP for this product will be as follows; the user will be able to customize their contract, expand their interest-bearing position at the buy-in period and receive fixed-income payments when the contract is locked during the annuitization period.
-The dashboard displays only pertinent information relating to the user's investment including contract details, current interest rate offered, next payout amount & date, how much total payout is remaining, etc.  The user will find the app easy to use, have all information needed while only providing a few focused areas to engage the contract.
-This idea was an inspiration from a financial product called a period-certain annuity.
+The dashboard displays only pertinent information relating to the user's investment including contract details, current interest rate offered, next payout amount & date, how much total payout is remaining, etc.  The user will find the app easy to use, providing only a few focused areas to engage the contract.
+This project was an inspiration from a financial product called a period-certain annuity.

 ### Features
 User Login: Users will create an account and log in to the application.
 Each user will have a unique account page containing their contract.